 While there’s skepticism in some quarters about the extent that the telehealth movement is reducing the need for more medical centers or clinics, there’s evidence that it is helping to lower individuals’ healthcare expenses.
 For example, last year the University of California at Davis School of Medicine released a study that analyzed data on 19,426 patients over an 18-year period (July 1996 through December 2013).
 It found that telemedicine visits saved those patients the equivalent of nine years of travel time, five million miles, and $3 million in cost.

-Telemedicine “is changing how services are accessed, and is providing access to a larger number of people,” observes James Crispano, Gensler’s Director of Health and Wellness.
+Telemedicine “is changing how services are accessed, and is providing access to a larger number of people,” observes James Crispino, Gensler’s Global Practice Leader-Healthcare.
 “The integration of telemedicine is largely in the development of a technology infrastructure that supports open access by all users, including patients and medical staff.
 Telemedicine should be seen as a portal to [provider] systems.”

 A recent research letter posted by the Journal of American Medical Association (JAMA), based on an analysis of enrollee records from one large national health plan, concluded that while access to physicians via telehealth is still “uncommon” in the United States, consumer demand is increasing.
 Michael Barnett, M.D., an assistant professor at Harvard’s T.H.
 Chan School of Public Health and one of the letter’s authors, believes that telemedicine technology will be ubiquitous within the next decade, if current trends continue.

 In light of such trends and conclusions, the medical profession and guidelines organizations are taking a closer look at how space for telehealth services should be designed and equipped for the best patient care and operational efficiency.